 Human Resources departments lead a very challenging role in the 21st century.
 As companies grow or go global, they are tasked to recruit, train and retain a wide variety of employees with varying languages, time zones, holiday schedules, cultures and work habits.
 Gone are the days when employers depended only on expensive ads in major newspapers’ classified front pages like the New York Times or the Financial Time.
 Instead, budgets are channeled to international recruiting agencies and to advertise online on major job search engines.
 If you are a global company and are looking to recruit staff in Europe, advertising your open positions in English only is no longer sufficient.
-Translation is a must and here is how you can make the most of it.
+Human Resources translation services are a must and here is how you can make the most of them.

 Human Resources Departments Seek Translation Services

 The first place to advertise your job openings are on your website.
 If you are targeting an international workforce, then translating into the target countries’ languages is a must.
 Prospective employees often search online for jobs using keywords in their native language, before considering searching in other languages.
 Don’t you want your job openings to be found first?